apostrophecms/apostrophe-documentation/README.md

 ## Core Server

-The core `apos` opbject on the server orchestrates the whole dance.
+The core `apos` object on the server orchestrates the whole dance.
 [Learn about the core](other/core-server.md)

 ## Core Browser